sam-holt/elevator/README.md

 ### Steps to Run Locally

-- Once Node.js, npm, and Yarn have been installed use a terminal to navigate to your desired directory and clone the repository using:
+- Once Node.js and npm have been installed use a terminal to navigate to your desired directory and clone the repository using:
   ```
   git clone https://github.com/sam-holt/elevator.git
   ```